Fun With "Solid Liquids"

 A non-Newtonian fluid is a substance that is not a solid and does not follow any of Newton's rules for how a liquid should act.
 The largest difference between a Newtonian and non-Newtonian liquid is how the substance reacts under an applied force.
 Most liquids only change viscosity when the temperature changes.
 An example is water.
 It acts the same until it is frozen.
-Once frozen, water is now hard and ridged.
-Non-Newtonian fluids will change based on how much stress is applied to the fluid.
+Once frozen, water is hard and ridged.
+Non-Newtonian fluids will change based on how much stress is applied to them.

 Try These Activities to See How Your Putty Responds